MykhailoYakyma/DESCTOP/README.md

+# Kadamm

-## What the project does
+## What is it?
 Kadamm is a game made for taking quizzes with other players and compete on who gets more correct answers faster.

-## Why the project is useful

 This project is thought to be used by teachers at class, to test the knowledge of their students on their subject.

 ## Built With